FernVR/mosaic/README.md

 ### Community Picks

 -   Similar styles to the media box, but without a description of the material.
-Instead it just displays the cover, title, author's name, the name and city of the person who submitted it, and a rating out of 10.
+Instead it just displays the cover, title, author's name and the name and city of the person who submitted it.

--   Community picks boxes will display next to each other on a larger screen so the section fits appropriately on a wider screen.
+-   Community picks boxes display next to each other on a larger screen so the section fits appropriately on a wider screen.

     ![community-picks](./assets/images/readme/community-picks-mobile.jpg)
     ![community-picks](./assets/images/readme/community-picks-ipad.png)